bowphp/tintin/docs/en.md

 #endloop
 ```

 You may have noticed the `#stop` it allows to stop the execution of the loop.
-There is also his spouse `#jump` ', him parcontre allows to stop the execution at his level and launch execution of the next round of the loop.
+There is also his spouse `#jump`, him parcontre allows to stop the execution at his level and launch execution of the next round of the loop.

 #### Syntax sugars `#jump (condition)` and `#stop (condition)`